andrewkibet/Jcompose/JCompose/README.md

 Use **_ViewModel_** and **_LiveData_** to handle API responses in a lifecycle-aware manner.
 Handle authentication, error handling, and JSON parsing effectively in your API calls.

+Step to use Retrofit:
+1. Add Retrofit Dependency

+2. Define API Interface
+3. Initialize Retrofit in a Singleton
+4. use Coroutines to make API Calls
+5. Observe data in your Activity or Fragment.